Last updated on January 12th, 2021 at 05:03 pm

 - What happens in an emergency

-As we know, schools are closed at the moment, apart from for the children of key workers (outside normal school holidays).
+Schools are closed at the moment, apart from for the children of key workers and vulnerable children.
 This will create a major challenge for separated parents.
 Some are likely to be working from home, whilst some are not.
 You may need to change existing arrangements so that your children can be cared for and still be able to see both parents.
 Arrangements that you have in place for the school holidays are likely to need changing.
 Try to discuss your concerns about these changes and make reassurances to each other that things will go back to normal when restrictions are removed.

 What if I have a child arrangements order?